AckerlyXu/heima/articles/backup/backup-azure-backup-sharepoint.md

   - Grant the WSS_Admin_WPG group full control to the DPM folder (%Program Files%\Microsoft Data Protection Manager\DPM).
   - Grant the WSS_Admin_WPG group read access to the DPM Registry key (HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft Data Protection Manager).

+>[!NOTE]
->[AZURE.NOTE] You’ll need to rerun ConfigureSharePoint.exe whenever there’s a change in the SharePoint farm administrator credentials.
+> You’ll need to rerun ConfigureSharePoint.exe whenever there’s a change in the SharePoint farm administrator credentials.

 ## Back up a SharePoint farm by using DPM
 After you have configured DPM and the SharePoint farm as explained previously, SharePoint can be protected by DPM.